Jan9103/atrea/docs/slow_start.md

 you can run `<binary> --help` to get a quick overview.

 The collector is intended to run 24/7 and be restarted from time to time.
-So i would recommend using something like a systemd-service.
+So i would recommend using something like a Systemd-service.
 But it is still important to understand the basics first to enable you to configure it.

 ### Usage